 Val was born in the Waikato, studied Economic History at Victoria University and then completed a B.Div at Laidlaw College.
 She taught History and Economics at Macleans College before moving up an age group to work with university students.
 From 2002 to 2014 Val worked as TSCF’s Head of Student Ministries.
 She has a Masters in Education focussing on women in leadership of not-for-profits.
-Val is now campus director at Laidlaw College’s Manukau branch.
+From 2014–18 Val was campus director at Laidlaw College’s Manukau branch.
 She is now a learning and organisational consultant.

 Grant has led Windsor Park Baptist Church since October 2008 after leading Northpoint Baptist Church in New Plymouth for seven years.
 He was a banker before God led a change of career.
 Grant is also chaplain to the SkyCity NZ Breakers Basketball club, and chairs the boards of Carey Baptist College and Freeset International Limited.
 Grant and Jo have been married for 26 years and they have four young-adult children.

 Amy is the senior pastor at Cashmere New Life, a diverse faith community in south Christchurch.
 She enjoys the challenge of communicating and journeying with others in the shared pursuit of forming a community of people who seek to hear what God is saying.
 She completed the Arrow programme in 2014.
 Amy is married to Bevan and they have two children.

 Chris Grantham, Director of Arrow Leadership NZ, has extensive leadership experience across many Christian agencies including TSCF and Interserve, and within his local church.
 Chris has degrees in commerce and theology, and previously worked as an accountant and school teacher.
 He is well regarded as a public speaker and writer, and penned the best-selling book, The Kiwi Bible.
 Chris and his wife Jocelyn have two adult children and three grandchildren.
 Email Chris here.